Override (1994 film)

 Override is a 1994 American science fiction short film.
 It was the directorial debut of Danny Glover and starred Lou Diamond Phillips and Emily Lloyd.
 It is based on the Nebula- and Hugo-nominated short story "Over the Long Haul", by Martha Soukup.

 The film was part of Showtime's Directed By... series that showcased well-known Hollywood actors stepping behind the camera as first-time film directors.

+Override revolves around a tractor-trailer driver.

+Music

+The soundtrack of the film was composed by Cibo Matto.